Skip to content

 A cemetery outside an Evangelical Lutheran church (Church of Sweden) in Röke, Sweden on the feast of All Hallows.Photo by David Castor / Public domain, via Wikimedia Commons

 On All Hallows Eve, the traditional observation is a vigil where worshipers pray and fast in preparation for the feast day itself (All Saint’s Day).
-The Mass, known as the “Vigil of All Hallows” or the “Vigil of All Saints” was often followed by a visit to the graveyard where they could place gifts and candles for the celebration of the next day.
+The Mass, known as the “Vigil of All Hallows” or the “Vigil of All Saints,” was often followed by a visit to the graveyard where they could place gifts and candles for the celebration of the next day.
 In fact, those processional candles were usually placed inside gourds with holes to protect the flame from the flame—now commonly known as Jack-o-lanterns.

-A Verse for All Hallows Eve
+A Verse and Reflection for All Hallows Eve

 Praise ye the Lord.
 Sing unto the Lord a new song, and his praise in the congregation of saints.